不求谌解

 email

-"Too much information is just as obstructive to understanding as too little information.
-In other words, modern media is overwhelming our understanding with an overwhelming flood of information."
+"Too much information, just like too little information, is an obstacle to understanding.
+In other words, modern media is hindering our understanding with an overwhelming flood of information."

 Before We Begin#

-I have wanted to write an article about how I manage "information" for a long time.
-Recently, I saw Randy's tweet on Twitter and read the book "Building the Second Brain."
-It made me think again about how I should manage information.
+I've wanted to write an article about how I manage "information" for a long time.
+Recently, I saw Randy's share on Twitter and read the book "Building a Second Brain."
+I also reconsidered how I should manage information.

 The purpose of good information management.